aseldawy/CS167/Labs/Lab8/CS167-Lab8.md

 ---
 ### III.
 Identify Tweets with Selected Hashtags
-In this part, you need to find all tweets that include any of the following hashtags: 'technology', 'innovation', or 'science'.
+In this part, you need to find all tweets that include any of the following hashtags: 'job', 'hiring', or 'IT'.
 The query should return the tweet text (text field), the associated hashtags, and the associated user's user_name, followers_count for each matching document in the **ascending** order of user's follower's count.
 * ***(Q16) What is your command for this query?***
 * ***(Q17) How many records are returned from this query?***